-This post was originally published by CRSI on September 19th, 2020 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on September 19th, 2020 and is archived.
+Learn more about our history.

 New research by Anthea Vogl, Khanh Hoang and Asher Hirsch published in the Canadian journal Refuge sheds a light on the history and development of sponsorship in Australia.